wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/3-deploy-microsoft-defender-cloud-apps.md

     :::image type="content" source="../media/microsoft-defender-for-cloud-apps-portal-a663888b.png" alt-text="Screenshot of the Microsoft 365 Defender for Cloud Apps portal.":::

 Organizations should complete the following steps to deploy Microsoft Defender for Cloud Apps.
-There are several required steps, and several recommended steps that organizations should also consider completing.
+Some of the steps are required, and some are recommended.

 1.  **Required**.
 Set instant visibility, protection, and governance actions for your apps.
 2.  **Recommended**.
 Protect sensitive information with DLP policies.